adam-kral/books/README.md

 The advantage of this approach is that it is fast to predict; the users and items are represented by a small vector of chosen dimension, and the dot product is fast to compute with many or all of the items.

-I evaluated this approach using top-k accuracy, where true positives are the test items (rated) that were in the top-k of the recommendations, and false positives are the items that were not in the top-k.
-(There are no negatives.)
+I evaluated this approach using top-k accuracy, where true positives are the test items (rated) that were in the top-k of the recommendations, and false negatives are the items that were not in the top-k.
 I trained only the first described model for simplicity.

 val_factorized_top_k/top_5_categorical_accuracy: 0.0019
 val_factorized_top_k/top_10_categorical_accuracy: 0.0075